edgeNEXUS/kubernetes-ingress/README.md

 2021-10-04 18:29:57 +0000 [14] [info ] edge/manager/web: Return config version: 1
 ```

-6. Run `060-deploy-httpbin.sh` to deploy and launch another service in similar
-way.

-7. Run `061-ingress-httpbin.sh`.
-After that you may see in Log Output how IC
-works.

-8. Run `150-scale-echo.sh` to scale the first service to 2 replicas.

-9. Run `160-scale-httpbin.sh` to scale the second service to 2 replicas.

-10. Run `550-remove-echo.sh` to remove first POD.

-11. Run `560-remove-httpbin.sh` to remove second POD.

-All corresponding changes are applied on the ADC.
+### Scale two sample services ###

+When you scale Kubernetes services, appropriate RS/flightPATH are created on
+Edgenexus ADC by IC:

+    kubectl scale --replicas=2 deployment/echo-deployment -n echo
+    kubectl scale --replicas=2 deployment/httpbin -n httpbin

+### Remove two sample services ###

+When you remove Kubernetes services, appropriate RS/flightPATH are removed
+from Edgenexus ADC by IC:

+    kubectl delete ingress echo-ingress -n echo
+    kubectl delete deployments echo-deployment -n echo

+    kubectl delete ingress httpbin-ingress -n httpbin
+    kubectl delete deployments httpbin -n httpbin

+### Misc ###

 If you need to open `bash` in IC container, run `scripts/ingress-bash.sh` or
-similar command if you are not on `kubelet`.
+similar command if you are not using `kubelet`.

 The script `scripts/ingress-diag.sh` is to see IC logs.

 Container
 ---------

-Run `make image` to create docker image with
+Run `make image` to create docker image with IC from CentOS 6.10 amd64 base
-IC from CentOS 6.10 amd64 base image. `build/Dockerfile` is used for that.
+image. `build/Dockerfile` is used for that.

 Binaries `edgenexus-ingress` and `edgenexus-manager` are working on this OS.